TENDE: Transfer Entropy Neural Diffusion Estimation: Synthetic benchmark

 \section{Synthetic benchmark}

-We now evaluate the estimators proposed in \Secref{sec:estimatecmi} using the benchmark by \citet{kornai2025agm} testing our estimators against the methods by \citet{kornai2025agm} (Agm), \citet{steeg_information-theoretic_2013} (Npeet), and an adaptation of \citep{ishmael2018mine} (MINE) to compute conditional mutual information as a means of computing TE.
+We now evaluate the estimators proposed in \Secref{sec:estimatecmi} using the benchmark by \citet{kornai2025agm} testing our estimators against the methods by \citet{kornai2025agm} (Agm), \citet{steeg_information-theoretic_2013} (Npeet), an adaptation of \citep{ishmael2018mine} (MINE) to compute conditional mutual information as a means of computing TE, the Transformer-based estimator TREET \citep{luxembourg2025treet}, and the conditional independence testing framework implemented in Tigramite \citep{runge2019detecting}.

 The empirical validation uses two different types of time series for which the TE is known.
 The first of these is given by a two-dimensional vector autoregressive process of order $1$ which can be described as follows: